abelcastar/assignment_5_PHYS30762_abel/README.md

 ---

-## Author: ###Abel Castaneda Rodriguez
+## Author: Abel Castaneda Rodriguez
 ---

 ## Use of AI

-VS Code's GitHub Copilot feature was used to streamline debugging and house style formatting.
+VS Code's GitHub Copilot feature was used to streamline debugging to format this read.me file